 - Rural health clinic services

 Some services covered by Medicaid are restricted by age such as nursing facility services for enrollees older than 20 years of age as well as periodic screenings for those younger than 21 years of age.
 The types of Medicaid insurance can also vary depending on eligibility level and how an applicant’s income requirements influence their level of coverage for Medicaid.
 After applying for Medicaid, approved petitioners will receive comprehensive information about the health care treatments and procedures available to them.

-In order to learn more about mandatory Medicaid costs and coverages, download our comprehensive guide.
+In order to learn more about mandatory Medicaid costs and coverages, download our free guide.

 What services are not covered by Medicaid in Arkansas?

 In addition to the services covered by Arkansas Medicaid, applicants should also be well-versed in the types of services not covered.
 Services not covered by Medicaid, otherwise known as optional services, are not mandatory and may have associated fees or copayments attached.
 Along with the notification of approval and available services, beneficiaries may receive a list of fees associated with common optional services.
 Optional coverage for Medicaid may also be included in an applicant’s mandatory services list if he or she qualifies.
 A few of the services for Medicaid that are optional in Arkansas include:

 - Hospice services